Adityachauhan1234/My-project/README.md

 # My-project
-A simple calculator made by Aditya Chauhan
+A simple calculator using HTML,CSS and JavaScript.